Portland panoramic view

 Portland: My Jurassic Adventure

-We went fossil hunting on the beach – found ammonites and belemnites just lying there from 180 million years ago.
-We had lunch at the Crab House Café – whole Portland crab cracked tableside, so fresh it tasted like the sea waved goodbye.
-The pros: feels like the edge of England in the best way.
-The cons: windy (always), but that's why the views exist.
+We had lunch at the Crab House Café overlooking the water – whole Portland crab cracked tableside, so fresh it tasted like the sea had waved goodbye only moments before.
+The meat was sweet and delicate, nothing like the heavy, oversalted seafood you sometimes get at tourist spots.
+The pros: Portland feels like the edge of England in the best way – raw, windswept, beautiful, layered with stories.
+The cons: windy (always, relentlessly), but that's exactly why the views exist and the fossils keep tumbling free.

 Getting Around Portland